loophp/collection/docs/pages/api.rst

 first
 ~~~~~

-Get the first items from the collection.
+Get the first item from the collection in a separate collection.
+Alias for ``head``.

+The ``current`` operation can then be used to extract the item out of the collection.

 Interface: `Firstable`_